-Sign up for our emails to find out what you can do.
+Sign up for our emails to find out what how you can get involved.

 THE CURRENT LAW

-Read our ‘Know Your Rights‘ briefing on what the current law means.
+Read our ‘Know Your Rights‘ briefing on the current REAL ID law requirements.

 We are also monitoring implementation and spotlighting the inherent discrimination in the law.
 If you hold valid documents yet have experienced problems obtaining or renewing a license, please let us know.
 More…